mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/09_concurrency/index.md

 #### Exercise for the reader

-Why is it impossible to share a reference to a `Mutex` between threads?
+Why is it impossible to share a reference to a `Mutex` between threads spawned with `std::thread::spawn`?

 ## Data parallelism with Rayon